angelaadida/Flask-Application-Salary-Prediction/README.md

-Project Overview
+Project Overview:

     This project builds a Linear Regression Model using Scikit-Learn to predict salaries based on experience, test scores, and interview performance.

     The trained model is saved and loaded using Pickle for future predictions.

   1. Libraries Used